eldstal/uware/README.md

 A game directory is any directory in the root which, after `build` has been run, contains the following:
 * An executable file called `run`

+## Game metadata
-Optionally, the directory may contain:
+Optionally, a game directory may contain:
 * `icon.png`, a square icon that is displayed in the game list
 * `metadata.json`, as formatted below

-## Game metadata
 The optional `metadata.json` file may contain information about the game, as displayed in the launcher.
 ```json
 {